 Rooted in Christ, in cooperation with the Church, our Congregation strives, in the diversity of its ministries, to build communities of love and hope.
 We recognize the family as the place where values are nurtured and persons are formed, and in the spirit of Frances Siedliska, we work throughout the world to embrace the needs of the human family as our own.

 Frances took the religious name of Mary of Jesus the Good Shepherd.
-She was beatified in Rome on April 23, 1989 and at this time, just under 1500 Sisters in thirteen countries live with her animating spirit as their inspiration and motivation.
+She was beatified in Rome on April 23, 1989.
+At this time, just under 1200 Sisters in 14 countries live with her animating spirit as their inspiration and motivation.